Tri-Valley Community Television: Programming

-Tri-Valley Community Television broadcasts public meetings on an ongoing basis, including the city council meetings of each of the four participating jurisdictions, as well as the Pleasanton School Board, the Dublin School Board, the Livermore School Board and the Livermore Area Recreation and Park District.
-The bulk of the station shows air on channel 30, while the meeting mostly air on 28 and 29.
+Tri-Valley Community Television broadcasts public meetings on an ongoing basis, including city council meetings from each of the four participating jurisdictions, as well as meetings of the Pleasanton School Board, the Dublin School Board, the Livermore School Board and the Livermore Area Recreation and Park District.
+Most of the station's programming airs on channel 30, while meetings are primarily broadcast on channels 28 and 29.

 One of the longest running shows at the station has been Let's Talk Sports.
 Hosted by George "Dr. B" Baljevich, the show grew from a call-in talk show, to a studio interview talkshow, and later a field production at TV30.
 The last in-studio taping of this show took place in 2004.

 Everything Local is another long-running show that started off in-studio, then moved to the field.
 It was at first hosted by various faces at the station.
 When it moved to the field, it was hosted by Eboni Warnking, and is now no longer in production.

 The station also receives money to produce and air several shows, including Livermore Life (paid for by the Livermore Downtown Association) and COPPS (City of Pleasanton Police).

 Lately there has been a shift away from locally produced programming such as Media Roundtable and Everything Local.
 The station has started airing programs produced by outside sources such as the University of Hawaii-produced Growing Old in a New Age, and the PBS program California Connected.